The Abelian-Nonabelian Correspondence for $I$-functions: Abstract

 \section{Abstract}

-When $V$ is a vector space and $G$ is a connected reductive group, we find a closed formula for the equivariant twisted quasimap $I$-function of the GIT quotient $V\sslash_{\theta} G$.
-Our formula relates the $I$-function of $V\sslash_{\theta} G$ to that of $V\sslash_{\theta} T$ for a maximal torus $T$ of $G$, proving the abelian-nonabelian correspondence for $I$-functions.
-We apply the formula to compute the $J$-functions of some Grassmann bundles on Grassmann varieties and Calabi-Yau hypersurfaces in them.
+We prove the abelian-nonabelian correspondence for quasimap $I$-functions.
+That is, if $Z$ is an affine l.c.i. variety with an action by a complex reductive group $G$, we prove an explicit formula relating the quasimap $I$-functions of the GIT quotients $Z\sslash_{\theta} G$ and $Z\sslash_{\theta} T$ where $T$ is a maximal torus of $G$.
+We apply the formula to compute the $J$-functions of some Grassmannian bundles on Grassmannian varieties and Calabi-Yau hypersurfaces in them.